 Concerning the problem of collective learning of objects using robot teams there are, as far as we know, very few works.
-Montesano and Montano (2003) address the problem of mobile object recognition based on kinematic information.
+In [13] the authors address the problem of mobile object recognition based on kinematic information.
 The basic idea is that if the same object is being tracked by two different robots, the trajectories and therefore the kinematic information observed by each robot must be compatible.
 Therefore, location and velocities of moving objects are the features used for object recognition instead of features such as color, texture, shape and size, more appropriate for static object recognition.
 Robots build maps containing the relative position of moving objects and their velocity at a given time.
 A Bayesian approach is then applied to relate the multiple views of an object acquired by the robots.

-In the work of O'Beirne and Schukat (2004), objects are represented with Principal Components (PC) learned from a set of global features extracted from images of objects.
+In [14], objects are represented with Principal Components (PC) learned from a set of global features extracted from images of objects.
 An object is first segmented and its global features such as color, texture, and shape are then extracted.
 Successive images in a sequence are related to the same object by applying a Kalman filter.
 Finally, a 3D reconstructed model of an object is obtained from the multiple views acquired by robots.
-For that purpose, a Shape From Silhouette based technique (Cheung et al., 2003) is applied.
+For that purpose, a Shape From Silhouette based technique [15] is applied.

-In contrast to previous works, in our method each

-member of the robot team learns on-line individual representations of objects without prior knowledge on the number or nature of the objects to learn.
+The main drawbacks of previous works can be summarized as follows: (i) Most approaches are able to cope with a limited number of learning objects, usually 3 to 12 objects, and (ii) the number of learning objects is known a priori.
+In contrast to previous works, in our method each robot learns on-line individual representations of objects without prior knowledge on the number or nature of the objects to learn.
 Individual concepts are represented as a combination of global and local features extracted autonomously by the robots from the training objects.
 A Bayesian approach is used to combine these features and used for classification.
 Individual concepts are shared among robots to improve their own concepts, combining information from other robots that saw the same object, and to acquire a new representation of an unnoticed object.
+We also analyzed and provide solutions to the different cases that can occur from information of two individual concepts.